publiccodenet/about/activities/communication/communications-plan.md

 ## Success criteria and indicators for target fora

 Note: none of these goals contain 'hype' or 'coolness'.
-This iis because being perceived as trendy or zeitgeisty will not help us build the trustworthy reputation or longterm relationships we need to succed.
+This is because being perceived as trendy or zeitgeisty will not help us build the trustworthy reputation or longterm relationships we need to succeed.

 ### Public tech fora